angular/angular/aio/content/guide/visual-studio-2015.md

   Step 1: Download the QuickStart files
 </h2>

-[Download the QuickStart source](https://github.com/angular/quickstart) from github.
+[Download the QuickStart source](https://github.com/angular/quickstart) from GitHub.
 If you downloaded as a zip file, extract the files.

 <h2 id='create-project'>
   Step 2: Create the Visual Studio ASP.NET project
 </h2>

 Create the ASP.NET 4.x project in the usual way as follows: